 7. Time Management

-It may be repetitive with focus, goal setting, routine, and productivity.
-But, time management is important to develop discipline because even if you have everything else set up, without effective time management, you are going to cut corners, skip exercises or learning sessions, or anything else.
+This habit falls in the same bucket as focus, goal setting, routine, and productivity.
+Time management is important to develop discipline because even if you have everything else set up, without effective time management, you will cut corners, skip exercises or learning sessions, or anything else.

 It is a lot easier to achieve more when you have your agenda than just going to work and expecting nothing to happen, or going to the gym without having the program for the day or anything along those lines.